oleksandr-balabanov/equivariant-posteriors/README.md

 export SLURM_PROJECT=            # SLURM project account name (used for job accounting) export SLURM_PARTITION=          # SLURM partition to submit jobs to (e.g., "alvis")
 ```
 3. Create a Singularity image and save it to $ENTVAR/equivariant-posteriors/image.img.
 This project uses [Nix](https://nixos.org/) to manage dependencies and build the Singularity image.
 Refer to the flake.nix file for configuration details.
+Alternatively, one may choose to build the Singularity image using a different method.
 In addition to other dependencies, the following deep learning packages are required:
 ```
 torch==2.1.2
 datasets==2.15.0